IamStephan/cycleworx-v2/content/sections/1-Services.en.md

   {
     iconName: "BikingIcon",
     header: "Rentals",
-    content: "When your family visits and wants to join you on your cycling adventures, cycleworx can provide you with industry standard bicycles."
+    content: "When your family visits and wants to join you on your cycling adventures, Cycleworx Langebaan can provide you with industry standard bicycles."
   }
 ]
 ---